Groupe Union Défense: Members

 Successive leaders of the GUD were: Alain Robert, Jack Marchal, Jean-François Santacroce, Serge Rep, Philippe Cuignache, Charles-Henri Varaut, Frédéric Chatillon, William Bonnefoy, Benoît Fleury.

 Military volunteers

-Some GUD members have fought in Lebanese Civil War in 1976, Croatian War of Independence in the 1990s and in Burma during Karen conflict.
+Some GUD members have fought in Lebanese Civil War with the Kataeb Party in 1976, Croatian War of Independence in the 1990s and in Burma during Karen conflict.
 In 1985 member of the GUD Jean-Philippe Courrèges was killed in action fighting for the Karen National Liberation Army.

 GUD members have had links with the Department for Protection and Security, which is the security organization of the far-right political party National Front.